Excision of Skin Lesions

 There are different reasons why you may need lesion removal.
 These include necessity, when a lesion is precancerous or cancerous and is removed as a matter of priority.
 In some cases, lesions cannot be diagnosed clinically and need to be removed to be examined under a microscope in order to make a diagnosis.
 Benign lesions may be removed if they are situated somewhere where irritation may occur, or patients may wish to have a lesion removed for cosmetic reasons.

-Precancerous skin lesions refer to various dermatological growths that over time, present an increased risk of developing into skin cancer.
+Precancerous skin lesions are growths that over time, present an increased risk of developing into skin cancer.

 The majority of skin lesions are benign but when a new mole or mark appears on our skin, it can be difficult to tell whether it is dangerous.